martinth/advent-of-code-2023/README.md

 The (Rust specific) things I learned each challenge:

 - Day 1
-  - TBD
+  - How to use the Regex crate

 - Day 2
-  - TBD
+  - The aoc_parse create is super nice for parsing inputs

 - Day 3
-  - TBD
+  - How to use a Box to return an Iterator from a function

 - Day 4
   - TBD